jcanizalez/JobBoard/README.md

   $ cd job-board/src/JobBoard/JobBoard.API
   $ dotnet run
   ```
- 2. Navigate to https://localhost:44341/swagger/  to check the API is running
+ 2. Navigate to the url specified in the previous step  to check the API, for example https://localhost:44341/swagger/

+ 3. Open appsettings.Development.json and update ApiUrl with the previous url, for example https://localhost:44341/

- 3. Open another terminal in the path where you clone the code in the previous step and execute
+ 4. Open another terminal in the path where you clone the code in the previous step and execute
  ```
   $ cd job-board/src/JobBoard/JobBoard.Web
   $ dotnet run
   ```

-  4. Navigate to https://localhost:44318/ to check that web application is running.
+ 5. Navigate to https://localhost:44318/ to check that web application is running.